 BT Tower A2 2 Colour Screen Prints

-Having recently taken up screen printing more serious, which is something that I have always wanted to do, I had taken many short courses in the past, and this was a good point to take it more serious, since I have started to hand draw much of my work.
+Having recently taken up screen printing more serious, which is something that I have always wanted to do, I had taken many short courses in the past, and this was a good point to take it more serious since I have started to hand draw much of my work.
 My London series of drawings seemed like a good first choice of material and subject to screen print.
-I choose the BT Tower as I think its a great piece of architecture, it still manages to fit in well if not just as well as all the new architecture that seems to be going up in London every week, which mostly seem like green houses with the vast Glass Facades.
+I choose the BT Tower as I think its a great piece of architecture, it still manages to fit in well if not just as well as all the new architecture that seems to be going up in London every week, which mostly seem like greenhouses with the vast Glass Facades.

 I redrew most of the BT Tower drawing to clean up the lines and make it look less like a sketch which is what it looked like drawn in my layout pad using my Rotring pens.
-Once all the lines were redrawn, the image was divided in to 2 layers the blue as one colour and the black lines as the others.
-I had the layered files printed on to A2 acetates, printed at Colourcentric Digital printers based at London Bridge, which offer a easy service, quick and friendly.
+Once all the lines were redrawn, the image was divided into 2 layers the blue as one colour and the black lines as the others.
+I had the layered files printed on to A2 acetates, printed at Colourcentric Digital printers based at London Bridge, which offer an easy service, quick and friendly.

 It was a hop skip and a jump, a train ride down to Peckham Print Studio. with my screen printing enthusiasm through the roof, at 5:30 pm, I got cracking with my screen printing, I had a quick word with Tom, at how much Ink I would need for 75 prints, As Tom Exclaimed 75!?
 I quickly edited that number down to 25, thinking I might be out my depth, and what would I do with 75 prints anyway?